DarrenCNLee/Huffman-Encoder-and-Decoder/asgn2/README.md

 Spring 2021
 # Assignment 2: A Small Numerical Library
-This program implements a mathematical library and test harness.
+This program implements a mathematical library in mathlib.c  and test harness with mathlib-test.c.

 The library includes the arcSin, arcCos, arcTan, and Log functions.
-I used the inverse method to implement arcSin and trigonometric identities to implement arcCos and arcTan.
+I used Newton's method and trigonometric identities to implement arcSin and trigonometric identities to implement arcCos and arcTan.
 I used Newton's method to implement the Log function.
 ## Build
 	$ make
 ## Running
 	$ ./mathlib-test -[asctl]

+	-a option runs all tests
+	-s option runs arcSin tests
+	-c option runs arcCos tests
+	-t option runs arcTan tests
+	-l options runs Log tests
 ## Cleaning
 	$ make clean
 ## Files